Niagara 26

-The Niagara 26 is a Canadian sailboat that was designed by George Hinterhoeller and first built in 1975.
+The Niagara 26 is a Canadian sailboat that was designed by George Hinterhoeller as a racer-cruiser and first built in 1975.

 Production

-The type was initially built by Hinterhoeller Yachts in Niagara Falls, Ontario, Canada as one of the first designs after Hinterhoeller had left C&C Yachts to re-establish his own company.
+The type was initially built by Hinterhoeller Yachts in Niagara Falls, Ontario, Canada as one of the first designs put into production after George Hinterhoeller had left C&C Yachts to re-establish his own company.

 After the first 69 boats had been built by Hinterhoeller, licensed production moved to two other Canadian companies, Goman Boat Limited and the Halman Manufacturing Company.

-A total of 170 boats were completed before production ended.
+A total of 170 boats had been built by all three manufacturers, by the time production ended.

 Design

 The Niagara 26 is a recreational keelboat, built predominantly of fibreglass, with wood trim.
 It has a fractional sloop rig, a raked stem, a plumb transom, a transom-hung rudder controlled by a tiller and a fixed fin keel.
 It displaces 4000 lb and carries 1700 lb of ballast.
-The boat can also be equipped with a spinnaker.
+The boat can also be equipped with a spinnaker for downwind sailing.

 The boat has a draft of 4.42 ft with the standard keel fitted.

+The design has a sleeping accommodation for five people, with a double "V"-berth in the bow cabin, a single straight settee berth on the port side and a drop down table in the main cabin that converts to a double berth on the starboard side.
+The galley is located on the starboard side aft.
+The galley is split on both sides, with a two-burner stove to port and an ice box and a sink to starboard.
+A navigation station is opposite to the galley, on the starboard side.
+The head is located just aft of the bow cabin on the starboard side.

-The boat can be fitted with an inboard engine or an outboard motor for docking and manoeuvring.
+The boat can be fitted with an inboard engine or an outboard motor for docking and maneuvering.
 The fuel tank holds 6 u.s.gal and the fresh water tank has a capacity of 14 u.s.gal.

+The design has a hull speed of 6.43 kn and a PHRF handicap of 186 to 195 for the inboard engine-equipped version and 183 to 211 for the outboard motor version.

+Operational history

+In a review, Sailboat Lab reported, "the Niagara 26 is a light sailboat which is a high performer.
+It is very stable / stiff and has a low righting capability if capsized.
+It is best suited as a racing boat.
+The fuel capacity is originally very small.
+There is a very short water supply range."